CodingMush/homeassistant-brokkoli/README.md

 Image placeholders are marked with TODO comments throughout the document.
 -->

-This integration can automatically fetch data from [Seedfinder](https://github.com/dingausmwald/homeassistant-seedfinder).
+This integration can automatically fetch data from [Seedfinder](https://github.com/dingausmwald/homeassistant-seedfinder) if you are a registered user.
+Registration is free.

 # BREAKING CHANGES